chrisbrandson/tig-stack/README.md

 Gain the ability to analyze and monitor telemetry data by deploying the TIG stack within minutes using [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

+This variant of the original works on Linux (Ubuntu).